Share On

 1. Once You Have Your Biosecurity Plan, Review It With Your Veterinarian!
 Having your veterinarian assess your biosecurity plan for any gaps or oversights is a great way to ensure that you have covered as many bases as possible when it comes to protecting your rabbit residents from RHD.

 2. If A Resident Becomes Ill Or Suddenly Dies, Contact Your Veterinarian!
-Asking your veterinarian for a necropsy can help to confirm whether or not a deceased resident has succumbed to RHD.
+Asking your veterinarian for a post-mortem examination can help to confirm whether or not a deceased resident has succumbed to RHD.
 Further, because the RHD virus is so robust, you will need to consult with your veterinarian on the safest way to treat a deceased rabbit’s body, as well as for any other guidance they can give you on the care of any other residents you may have.

 Conclusion